top of page

 Arthur Ripstein

-Arthur Ripstein is professor of philosophy at the University of Toronto.
-He is the author of Equality, Responsibility and the Law.
+Arthur Ripstein is a professor of philosophy at the University of Toronto.
+He is the author of Equality, Responsibility, and the Law.

 Dawn Rittenhouse

-Dawn Rittenhouse, director of sustainable development at DuPont, works on sustainability with DuPont businesses and leads DuPont's efforts at the World Business Council for Sustainable Development and with the U.N.
-Global Compact.
+Dawn Rittenhouse, the director of sustainable development at DuPont, works on sustainability with DuPont businesses and leads DuPont's efforts at the World Business Council for Sustainable Development and with the UN Global Compact.

 Archibald R. M. Ritter

-Archibald R. M. Ritter is distinguished research professor in the department of economics and the Norman Paterson School of International Affairs at Carleton University.
+Archibald R. M. Ritter is a distinguished research professor in the Department of Economics in the Norman Paterson School of International Affairs at Carleton University.
 His research interests and publications focus mainly on development issues in Africa and Latin America.
-His publications include Entrepreneurial Cuba: The Changing Policy Landscape (with Henken, 2015).
+His publications include Entrepreneurial Cuba: The Changing Policy Landscape (with Henken; 2015).
 He is the author of the research blog http://thecubaneconomy.com/.

 Harriet Ritvo

-Harriet Ritvo is Arthur J. Conner professor of history at MIT.
-She recently published 'Classification and Continuity' in The Origin of Species in Charles Darwin: The Origin of Species (David Amigoni and Jeff Wallace, editors, 1995).
+Harriet Ritvo is the Arthur J. Conner Professor of History at MIT.
+She recently published "Classification and Continuity" in The Origin of Species in Charles Darwin: The Origin of Species (David Amigoni and Jeff Wallace, eds.; 1995).

 Julius Rivera